 You need to have at least the basic knowledge about your debt situation for initiating the negotiation process.
 You can gain the basic knowledge from your credit report and the available balance in your checking account.

 You'll need to go through all the financial documents.
 Have the basic idea about what debt settlement is, what your creditors or collectors can or can't do during negotiations, how various actions may make it easy for you to negotiate with creditors and get back your financial freedom fast.

 - The number of your past due accounts

 - How much you've to pay your creditors

 Decide the maximum amount you can pay on each account.
 This will be extremely helpful when you start the negotiation process.

 If you want your creditors take your settlement offer seriously, then what you need to do is stop making payments on the delinquent accounts.
 Save that amount in an account.
-You need to a save a sizeable amount in order to make a reasonable settlement offer to creditors.
+You need to save a sizeable amount in order to make reasonable settlement offer.

 What are a few tips to reduce debts on your own?